 After more than a decade as a subsidiary of eBay, online payments provider PayPal was spun off as an independent company in 2015.
 Over the previous decade, it had been that group's fastest-growing and most lucrative division.
 Initially regarded as an inhouse payment processing arm for the online auction business, it quickly outstripped its original purpose, becoming a general tool for easy virtual payments.
 Increasingly the business is being positioned as a payment services provider in its own right, with its own direct relationship with major retailers, allowing customers to use their Paypal accounts to pay for goods in-store as well as online.
-The group also launched its own credit card in partnership with consumer finance lender Synchrony in the US, and has introduced person-to-person payment services under the Xoom banner, acquired in 2015, and mobile apps Venmo and Braintree.
-By the end of 2016, PayPal had 197m active customer accounts worldwide, and processed 6.1bn transactions.
-Revenues were $10.8bn, with net income of over $1.4bn.
-Total payment volumes were over $354 trillion, up by over a quarter on the year before.
+The group also launched its own credit card and consumer finance offering in partnership with lender Synchrony, and has introduced person-to-person payment services under the Xoom banner, acquired in 2015, and mobile apps Venmo and Braintree.
+It has continued to acquire a series of other smaller service providers to broaden its own coverage.
+These include iZettle and Hypermarket, both added to the portfolio in 2018.
+PayPal processed 9.9bn transactions during the year and ended 2018 with 267m active customer accounts worldwide.
+Revenues were $15.5bn, with net income of almost $2.1bn.
+Total payment volumes were over $578 trillion, up by over a quarter on the year before.
 Just over half of revenues were generated in the US, and almost 12% in the UK, Paypal's biggest international market.
 Dan Schulman is CEO.
 The PayPal concept was originally launched in 1999, and was acquired the following year by entrepreneur Elon Musk, who floated it in 2002.
 It was acquired by eBay later the same year for $1.5bn.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Recent stories from Adbrands Weekly Update: